Rein red (cone 6 tin chrome red glaze)

 Over the past 3 years or so I've been talking to a glaze fanatic; we will call him Rein.
 Rein has been slowly egging me to make glazes I dislike.
 I know, I know, I am a hipster with glazes.
 He knows I have a hard spot in my heart for tin chrome reds.
 It’s to such a point that I will buy work with amazing tin chrome red applications.
 My hated for the glaze wraps all the way back around to admiration.
 So of course he challenges me to make one I’m satisfied with.
 Well, here we are.
 Were making a glaze called Rein red and were doing it the way I wanna do it because it’ll bug him a little.
 Lets start with the basics.

 Tin chrome reds are generally an oxidation fired glaze with chrome oxide and tin oxide.
-When combined they produce a purple…..pink….burgundy….ish color.
+When combined they produce a purple…..pink….burgundy… red….ish color.
 The range of how dark or light the “red” can be in a tin chrome red is based on the glaze base and amount of tin / chrome .
-Notice I keep saying “red”.
+Notice I keep saying “red” with quotes.
 That’s because this is not red to me whatsoever.
 I will die on this hill.
 Tin chrome reds are so difficult to get anywhere near the real color red that I often call it burgundy or dark pink.
-There are a few I like though.
-I am personally very fond of the Tin chrome that clayscapes sells, Clinton pottery red, mostly because you can lower the specific gravity (ratio of water to mineral) in the glaze to get a white running effect with drops of red.
-This type of glaze is very sensitive to application, SG, recipe, and viscosity (which is why I imagine he wanted me to make it.
+I am personally very fond of the Tin chrome that clayscapes sells, Clinton pottery red.
+Mostly because you can lower the specific gravity (ratio of water to mineral) in the glaze to get a white running effect with drops of red.
+This type of glaze is very sensitive to application, SG , base recipe, and viscosity (which is why I imagine he wanted me to make it).
 Lets look at my first try.

 Rein red test #1